What is content moderation?

 Do: Select the moderation method that’s right for your needs

 Start off by looking at what kind of content your site hosts and who your users are.
 This will help you create a clear picture of what’s required from your moderation method and setup.
 For example, the type of user-generated content found on Medium contra Facebook is very different, and their users’ behavior too.
-This makes their moderation methods and setups look differently in order to fit their platform’s specific needs.
+This makes their moderation methods and setups look different in order to fit their platform’s specific needs.

 Do: Create clear rules and guidelines